Tools to write/translate Braille. Braille is a tactile alphabet/writing system for blind people that also can be described with digits.

 An ambiguity can arise on the interpretation of the numbers with several digits '⠼⠁ ⠁' can mean 11 or 1A, to avoid this the numeric symbol ⠼ can be repeated with each digit.

-The ciphered message is constituted of dots lined in 2 columns of 3 dots.
+The ciphered message is constituted of dots arranged in 2 columns of 3 dots.
 Caution, however, it may be presented in forms unsuited to tactile reading (see variants).

 Depending on the languages some rare characters like those with accents can become other characters.